leooo1212/businfo702/week05/week05.md

 - Multi-row function (aggregate function)
 - Subquery
 - CASE and CAST
-- UNION, INTERSECT and EXCEPT
+- UNION / UNION ALL, INTERSECT and EXCEPT